 Route 31 Paradise - Oroville.
+(Route 31 was suspended after the Camp Fire and it is still undetermined if/when it will resume operation).
 Route 31 provides one morning trip and one evening trip between Paradise and Oroville on weekdays only.
 The morning trip begins at the Paradise Transit Center at 6:45 AM and arrives at the Oroville Transit Center (Mitchell & Spencer) at 7:33 AM.
 The evening trip leaves the Oroville Transit Center at 5:05 PM and ends in Paradise at 5:56 PM.
 The total travel time between Paradise and Oroville is approximately 50 minutes.
 Vehicles will go out of service at the end of each trip.